bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.22 - 2024/11/13 =
+* Fix - Row number per page may be incorrect in List Tables
+* Fix - Plugin was not translated with Wordpress 6.7

 = 1.16.21 - 2024/10/18 =
 * Tweak - Reassign the bookings' owner and booking forms' author to the selected user when a user is deleted